-The southern part of the EPFL Campus has seen significant mutations in recent years.
-The new ArtLab and Mechanical Sciences buildings were constructed, following on from the Learning Center, which proposes an accentuated relationship to the landscape and the open space of the campus.
-Between these buildings, the Place Cosandey remains as a leftover.
-This space is not articulated, and sits as the beginning of an esplanade, without spatial definition, other than that provided by the bordering buildings.
+The southern part of the EPFL Campus has seen significant mutations in recent years and the Place Cosandey remained as a leftover.
+This space was not articulated, without spatial definition other than that provided by the bordering buildings.
 The EPFL management, decided that it should be up to the students themselves to design the transformation of this generous space on campus.

 Between September and November 2015, the ALICE laboratory coordinated this collaboration, in the form of a series of successive workshops.
 The project proposes an intensified relationship between the campus and its environment.
 It offers, with the Disque-project, a moment of elevation, in a close visual and bodily relationship with Lac Léman.
 The project plays then a double role of square and urban park, supporting simultaneous activities and movements.
 Open to the citizens and becoming part of a collective imagery, it has grafted itself into the existing potential of the EPFL campus and its surrounding environment.
 The Agora was inaugurated on the 18th march 2019.